-- i.
-Degenerative dementia - ii.
-Donepezil, Rivastigmine, Vitamin E are to be used - iii.
-Other alternative medications like Ginkgo biloba, Hydergine are also been used nowadays. - iv.
-For behavioral symptoms like depression, selective serotonin reuptake inhibitor is to be used.

-- v.
-For anxiety, bupropion to be used - vi.
+i.
+Degenerative dementia

+Donepezil, Rivastigmine, Vitamin E are to be used

+- ii.
+Other alternative medications like Ginkgo biloba, Hydergine are also been used nowadays. - iii.
+For behavioral symptoms like depression, selective serotonin reuptake inhibitor is to be used. - iv.
+For anxiety, bupropion to be used - v.
 For delusion, hallucinations, agitation medicines like donepezil, rivastigmine, tacrine, respiridone, carbamazepine, valproic acid are to be prescribed.